Trey Adams: 2015–2016

-Adams played 10 games for the Huskies as a true freshman, and became the first true freshman to start on the offensive line for the Huskies since 2012.
+At the University of Washington, Adams played 10 games for the Huskies as a true freshman, and became the first true freshman to start on the offensive line for the Huskies since 2012.

 2017

 During the 2017 season, Adams started the first 7 games, but after tearing his ACL in a game against Arizona State, he would remain benched for the rest of the season.
 Prior to the injury, Adams was speculated as a first-round draft pick for the 2018 NFL draft.
 Adams later announced that he would return to school for his senior year.

 2018

 In September 2018, a back injury prior to the start of the 2018 season caused him to miss the 2018 Chick-fil-A Kickoff Game between Auburn and Washington.
 He would remain benched for the first 10 games of the season.
 Adams would return to play in a November game against Oregon State, and he returned to the starting lineup for the 2018 Pac-12 Championship Game.
 He has stated his intent to return to Washington for the 2019 season, his final year of eligibility.